morse-simulator/morse/doc/morse/morse.rst

   want to simulate exteroceptive sensors like cameras in certain cases and access directly to a higher level representation of the world -like labeled artifacts- in other cases),
 - Currently compatible with **ROS**, **YARP** and the LAAS OpenRobots robotics frameworks,
-- easy to integrate to other environments via a simple socket interface,
+- easy to debug and integrate to other environments via a simple socket interface,
 - Fully open source, BSD-compatible.

 .. image:: ../media/morse_interface.jpg